wengxiankok/equiteq/README.md

 2. `wp-config/local.php` (create this file for your local modifications)
 3. `wp-config/development.php` (default)

-So to override the shared `development.php` configuration, simply create a new file according to the hierarchy above.
+So to override the default `development.php` configuration, simply create a new file according to the hierarchy above.
 Unlike `development.php`, the other two files will be ignored by Git, so your changes will only affect you.